 DiaMedica operates in a highly regulated and competitive environment.
-The development, manufacturing and marketing of pharmaceutical products require approval from, and are subject to ongoing oversight by, the Food and Drug Administration (FDA) in the United States, the European Medicines Agency (EMA) in the European Union and comparable agencies in other countries.
+The development, manufacturing and marketing of pharmaceutical products require approval from, and are subject to ongoing oversight by, the United States Food and Drug Administration (FDA) in the United States, the European Medicines Agency (EMA) in the European Union and comparable agencies in other countries.
 We are in the clinical stage of development of our initial product candidate, DM199, for the treatment of AIS and CKD.
 The Company has not completed the development of any product candidate and does not generate any revenues from the commercial sale of any product candidate.
-DM199 requires significant additional clinical testing and investment prior to seeking marketing approval and is not expected to be commercially available for at least three to four years, if at all.
+DM199 requires significant additional clinical testing and investment prior to seeking marketing approval and is not expected to be commercially available for at least three years, if at all.

-On July 6, 2022, the Company announced that the FDA placed a clinical hold on the Company's Phase 2/3 ReMEDy2 trial, which is an adaptive design, randomized, double-blind, placebo-controlled trial studying the use of DM199 to treat AIS patients.
+On July 6, 2022, we announced that the FDA placed a clinical hold on the Company's Phase 2/3 ReMEDy2 trial.
 The clinical hold was issued following the Company voluntarily pausing patient enrollment in the trial to investigate three unexpected instances of clinically significant hypotension (low blood pressure) occurring shortly after initiation of the intravenous (IV) dose of DM199.
-The blood pressure levels of the three patients recovered back to their baseline blood pressure within minutes after IV infusion was stopped and the patients suffered no further adverse events.
-The Company may not enroll any additional patients in the ReMEDy2 trial until the Company provides the FDA with the Company's analysis of the events leading to or causing the hypotension, its protocol modifications to address the mitigation of these events, its rationale and supporting data for the protocol modifications, and the FDA notifies the Company that it may resume enrollment in the clinical trial.
-Based on information received to date, the Company believes that the use of IV administration bags made from a different type of plastic in the ReMEDy2 study is responsible for the unexpected hypotension and that a proportionate reduction in the DM199 dose level for the initial IV dose will effectively mitigate the hypotension issue in future ReMEDy2 patients.
-The Company plans to submit a revised ReMEDy2 trial protocol with the supporting rationale and data to the FDA in September 2022.
-However, there can be no assurance that our belief as to the cause of the hypotension events or our response to prevent future events is correct, or that we will be able to fully respond to the FDA's questions sufficiently for the FDA to lift the clinical hold.
-It is also possible that the FDA may subsequently make additional requests that we would need to fulfill prior to the lifting of the clinical hold, such as requiri
+The acutely low blood pressure levels in the three patients recovered back to their baseline blood pressure within minutes after the IV infusion was stopped, and the patients suffered no injuries.
+In response to the FDA's clinical hold letter, on September 16, 2022, we submitted to the FDA supporting in-vitro data that the etiology (cause) of the hypotensive events is likely related to switching the type of IV bag used in the prior ReMEDy 1 trial, where no hypotensive episodes were reported, versus the current ReMEDy 2 trial.
+We observed significant differences in DM199 binding between the two types of IV bags used in the studies that we believe altered, and unintentionally elevated, the total amount of DM199 being administered to patients in the ReMEDy2 trial triggering the hypotensive events.
+In addition to our analysis of the events leading to and causing the hypotensive events, we also included in this FDA submission, proposed protocol modifications to address the mitigation of these events, including a reduction in the DM199 dose level for the initial IV dose to effectively match the well tolerated IV dose administered in the ReMEDy1 trial.
+Following review of this data, the FDA responded to our submission, indicating that the FDA was continuing the clinical hold and requesting, among other items, an additional in-use in vitro stability study of the IV administration of DM199, which includes the IV tubing and mechanical infusion pump, to further rule out any other cause of the hypotension events.
+There can be no assurance that our belief as to the cause of the hypotension events or our response to prevent future events is correct, or that we will be able to fully respond to the FDA's latest questions sufficiently for the FDA to lift the clinical hold on a timely basis or at all.
+It is also possible that the FDA may subsequently make additional requests that we would need to fulfill prior to the lifting of the clinical hold, such as requiring us to complete additional clinical testing or imposing stricter approval conditions than we recently proposed for our DM199 product candidate.
+We may not enroll any additional patients in the ReMEDy2 trial until we provide the FDA with the requested data and the FDA notifies us that the FDA has lifted the clinical hold and we may resume enrollment in the clinical trial.